Rangisal/Election_Analysis/README.md

 # Summary
 - There were 369,711 votes casted in the election

 - The candidates were
   - Charles Casper Stockhalm
   - Diana DeGette
   - Raymon Anthony Doane

-The candidate resuts were
+- The candidate results
- Candi 1 received % the vote and ya numver of votes candi 2 ..... candi 3........
+  - Charles Casper received 23.00% of the vote with a total of 85,213 votes.
+  - Diana DeGette received 73.8% of the vote with a total of 272,892 votes.
+  - Raymon Anthony received 3.1% of the vote with a total of 11,606 votes.

- The winner of the election was candi x who recievd % b the vote and yyyy number of votes.
+- The winner of the election was Diana with 272,892 total votes with 73.8% of the vote.

+How many votes were cast in this congressional election?
+Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+Which county had the largest number of votes?
+Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+Which candidate won the election, what was their vote count, and what was their percentage of the total votes?